Chapter 26 : Off-kilter

 Both of us startled at the familiar voice.
 Dom dropped the pile of clothes she was holding, straightening up with a ridiculous squeak of leather.
 “Who’s there?” she said sharply.

 Evelyn Stanford’s glossy blonde head peeked out from the drawn curtains of her bed, which Dom and I had previously mistaken to be empty.
-Her face was a thoughtful, eyebrows drawn together, eye eager and ready to help.
+Her face was thoughtful, eyebrows drawn together, eyes eager and ready to help.

 “No, it’s Santa Claus,” she snapped back, before swiveling her pointed glare to Dom (or, more specifically, her barely-there outfit), “Ho, ho, ho.”

-“Ah, now there’s the Evilyn we know and hate,” Dom retaliated, unfazed by the jab at her virtue, “how can we help Her Bitchiness today?”
+“Ah, now there’s the Evilyn we know and hate,” Dom retaliated, unfazed by the jab at her virtue, “What does her bitchiness want today?"

 “You’re kidding me,” I said flatly.
-For a minute, I almost considered rushing towards the window to see if there was a herd of pigs flying out there, perhaps playing a casual game of Quidditch “You want to help us.”
+For a minute, I almost considered rushing towards the window to see if there was a herd of pigs flying out there, perhaps playing a casual game of pick-up Quidditch.
+“You want to help us.”

 Oh yeah.
 Freddy.
-The guy who not only attempted to expose Cooper Fallon, her then-boyfriend, as the lying, conniving prick he is, but also managed to completely destroy Evelyn's entire social life in the process.
+The guy who not only attempted to expose Cooper Fallon, her then-boyfriend, as a lying, conniving criminal mastermind, but also managed to completely destroy Evelyn's entire social life in the process.

 Wow.
 Until now, I hadn’t truly realized that Freddy had been the inadvertent cause of Evelyn’s exile to Social Siberia.
-Wonder how he’s gonna explain that one.
+I briefly wondered how he was going to explain that one.

-As Dom and Evelyn began arguing over various outfit choices, I slumped down back onto the bed, gazing vacantly into the canopy, a thick, endless sea of emerald.
+As Dom and Evelyn began arguing over various outfit choices, I slumped down onto the bed, gazing vacantly into the canopy's thick, endless sea of emerald.
 I felt tired.
-And not just physically, but emotionally.
-I felt like a roaring whirlpool of feelings, and like there was no one out there who I could talk to.
+Not just physically, but emotionally.
+I felt like a roaring whirlpool of feelings, and like there was no one out there with whom I could talk.
 Not even Dom, not Freddy, especially not Aidan.
-I mean, I could barely understand my own feelings right now...
+I mean, I could barely understand my feelings right now...
 So how could anyone else?
-I’m not really a fan of the age-old ‘I’m-an-angsty-teenager-and-nobody-gets-me-blah-blah’ cliche, but that’s honestly what it felt like at the moment.
+I wasn't a fan of the age-old ‘I’m-an-angsty-teenager-and-nobody-gets-me-blah-blah-blah’ cliché, but that was honestly what it felt like at the moment.

-Potter was supposed to hate me.
-But now I wasn’t so sure.
-Ever since that kiss, everything’s been unbalanced, off-kilter.
-We used to have a hate-filled, terribly unhealthy relationship—and I was happy with it.
+Ever since that kiss, everything had become unbalanced, off-kilter.
+Potter and I used to have a hate-filled, terribly unhealthy relationship — and I was happy with it.
 It could have stayed that way and I would have been utterly dandy.
-But noooo, he just had to go and muck it up like he always does.
-That seems to be Potter’s main priority in life.
-Mucking things up—’things’ being my life, well-being, and general sanity, of course.
+But noooo, he just had to go and muck it up like he always did.
+That seemed to be Potter’s main priority in life.
+Mucking things up—’things’ being my life, sanity and general well-being, of course.
 And he was bloody good at it, too.
-Aidan’s just woken up.
-My friends and my life are finally being pieced back together...And yet here I am, in a perpetual state of inner-ranting, agonizing over one, simple little snog.
-Honestly, only Potter can turn a kiss into some form of mind- torture.
-That takes skill.
+Aidan had just woken up.
+My friends and my life were finally being pieced back together...And yet here I was, in a perpetual state of inner rant, agonizing over one, simple little snog.
+Honestly, only Potter could turn a kiss into some kind of psychological warfare tactic.
+That took skill.

 Everything was supposed to be good right now, and yet I was unhappy.

-You know what?
-I can’t do this anymore.
-I can’t keep up with this vicious cycle of...of whatever this is.
-I mean, I was about to 'go and get my slut on; (Dom’s words, not mine) so that I could attend a drunken, typical teenage party and make drunken, terribly stupid decisions.
+I couldn't keep up with this vicious cycle of...
+Of whatever you could call this.
+I mean, I was about to 'go and get my slut on' (Dom’s words, not mine) so that I could attend a drunken teenage party and make drunken, terribly stupid decisions.
 I was about to have fun.
 I wanted to throw caution to the wind, let loose, go wild.
 No more thinking about Potter or snogs or pointless, troubling feelings.
 I was fed up with that stuff.
-From now on, there would be no more long, angsty inner-monologues, or mental tirades and rants.
 There was only thing I wanted to say right now, and that was: